skip to Main Content

 Volunteer Deployment

 There is a 2 1/2 hour deployment each day.
-Students take turns trying out different volunteer leadership roles and provide feedback to the team.
+Students learn physical deployment skills, try different volunteer leadership roles and provide feedback to the team.

 Relationship Building, Snack Breaks, and Chill Time